adamwhiles/credibledev-blog/content/posts/install-docker-and-portainer-on-proxmox/index.md

 For this guide, we will be setting up Docker and Portainer on a full Ubuntu Server 22.04 VM in Proxmox.

-## Step 1: Create a Ubuntu Server 22.04 VM
+## Step 1: Create a Ubuntu Server 24.04.2 VM

-We are using the 22.04 version of Ubuntu Server for this guide.
+We are using the 24.04.2 LTS version of Ubuntu Server for this guide.
 You could use a different Linux distribution if you want, you may need to alter parts of this guide to do so.
+If you want to use a different version of Ubuntu specifically, 24.10 and 22.04 are also officially supported.
+Refer to the official [docker documentation](https://docs.docker.com/engine/install/) for more information.

 First, we need to obtain the Ubuntu Server ISO, which you can download from [here](https://ubuntu.com/download/server).
 You will then want to upload this ISO to your Proxmox server.